The Cartographer's Daughter · Chapter 4

 Faith past the last charted line

 Zhao Wenqi lived in two rooms above a rice shop on the main street of a town whose name Marta never learned.
-Lin called it the market town, which was sufficient — it sat at the intersection of the river road and the mountain road, and everything that passed between the coast and the interior passed through it.
-It was the kind of place where a man could be visible and invisible simultaneously, surrounded by enough traffic that one more face registered on no one's memory.
+Lin called it the market town — it sat where the river road met the mountain road, and everything that passed between coast and interior passed through it.
+A man could be visible and invisible simultaneously, surrounded by enough traffic that one more face registered on no one's memory.

-She had expected something.
-Not comfort, exactly — the journey had cured her of expecting comfort — but perhaps the marks of asceticism, the deliberate poverty that she associated with men who had renounced worldly position.
-She expected bare walls, a sleeping mat, the stripped-down aesthetic of a man performing his sacrifice.
+She had expected the marks of asceticism — bare walls, a sleeping mat, the stripped-down aesthetic of a man performing his sacrifice.

 Zhao Wenqi's rooms were full of books.

 Not stacked or piled — shelved, organized, maintained.
-Two walls of the larger room were covered floor to ceiling with wooden shelving, and on the shelves were texts in Chinese, Portuguese, Latin, and what she thought might be Dutch.
-The spines were not uniform — some were bound in the Chinese manner, stitched along the right edge; some were European octavos; some were hand-copied manuscripts in oiled-paper covers.
-The collection was not decorative.
-It was a working library — she could see where volumes had been pulled and replaced, where marginal notes on paper strips marked passages, where certain shelves showed more wear than others from frequent use.
+Two walls floor to ceiling.
+Chinese, Portuguese, Latin, what she thought was Dutch.
+Stitched Chinese bindings, European octavos, hand-copied manuscripts in oiled-paper covers.
+A working library — volumes pulled and replaced, marginal notes marking passages, certain shelves worn from frequent use.

-Zhao Wenqi himself was thirty-one years old, of medium height, with the posture and hands of a man who had been educated in calligraphy and had maintained the discipline.
-He wore a scholar's robe — the plain cotton one, not the silk, not the one with the insignia of rank that he would have been entitled to wear had he completed the path his family had laid for him.
-He brewed tea when they arrived.
-It was good, and Marta noted this without meaning to: a man who had given up everything except the quality of his tea.
+Zhao Wenqi himself was thirty-one, with the posture and hands of a man educated in calligraphy who had maintained the discipline.
+He wore the plain cotton scholar's robe — not the silk, not the one with insignia of rank he would have been entitled to wear had he completed the path his family laid for him.

 "My father is dead.
 I am completing his commission."